 Visit Fukuoka Museum of Art

-By the way, if you have plans of going to the neighboring prefecture, Nagasaki, please read this.
+By the way, if you have plans to go to the neighboring prefecture, Nagasaki, please read this.

 Wait up!
 Before I end this post, let me say something.
 It sounds mushy, but you all brighten up my day.
 Thank you for visiting my humble blog!